SOVEREIGN MEMORY · LIVE

 # 2. Semantic recall — fuzzy query, returns by cosine similarity

-curl -X POST https://api.dcslabs.ai/api/memory/search \
+curl -X POST https://api.dcslabs.ai/v1/memory/search \

 -H "Authorization: Bearer $DCS_API_KEY" \